anhaidgroup/wrappers_for_exploring_df/open-refine/instructions.rst

 Instructions to use this wrapper
 ---------------------------------
-1. First, for the different platform, we could refer to this link:  https://github.com/OpenRefine/OpenRefine/wiki/Installation-Instructions, for linux, we could just download the code.
+1. First, you need to download the Open Refine Application.
+You can refer to this link for the installation of different OS:  https://github.com/OpenRefine/OpenRefine/wiki/Installation-Instructions

+2. Then you need to execute the Open Refine application, i.e. having the Open Refine server running.

-2. Next, import explore module from openrefine wrapper directory like this:
+3. Next, create your project under the openrefine wrapper directory, and then import explore module like this:

   from refine import Refine

-3. Finally, explore the dataframe using Refine command like this:
+4. Finally, explore the dataframe using Refine command like this:

   df = pandas.read_csv("filename")